 As the room temperature increases, fans stage up bringing more air through the inlets, then possibly transitioning to end wall curtains.
 As it continues to warm up outside, you’re trying to exchange the air more often and increase the airspeed in the room.

 Ceiling inlets are used during colder times of the year.
-Air is pulled up into the attic of the barn and then back down through the ceiling inlets, to help distribute the air effectively.
+Through the soffit system air is pulled up into the attic of the barn and then back down through the ceiling inlets, to help distribute the air effectively.
 This also helps reduce humidity and gasses, and brings oxygen into the room.

 Humidity can be an issue in barns in the wintertime because pigs create a large amount of moisture when they exhale.
 Winter is a delicate balance, because you only want to ventilate as much as is required to keep moisture and gas concentrations at acceptable levels without burning more propane or natural gas than is necessary to maintain set point.
 By finding your ventilation sweet spot, you can better maintain set point while removing moisture and excess gasses — all without wasting heat.